11/6/2024

 Doug Ingram

-Let me contextualize all this just to remind folks.
-So commencing really in February of 2018, the FDA had confirmed that it had a precedent for the use of the accelerated approval pathway for PMOs, and that precedent was really rested on two things.
-It's obviously rested on the value of the district of production for Duchenne-Muskere but it also rests as well on the safety of the morpholino oligonucleotides, the PMOs, and that safety profile itself is very laudable.
-Second, really, there's almost none.
-When one attaches a delivery moiety to a PMO, then you will change that safety profile potentially in that risk benefit analysis, and I think the agency wasn't comfortable with the concept of accelerated approval in light of this change.
-And then, of course, we independently did a risk benefit analysis and concluded that the program shouldn't continue.
-So that's where we are, and I think this is first and foremost.
-First and foremost, it is in the benefit of the patients that we serve, and then secondly, of course, it benefits our other stakeholders as well.
+Great.
+Let me just contextualize all this just to remind folks.
+So, commencing really in February of 2018, the FDA had confirmed that it had a precedent for the use of the accelerated approval pathway for PMOs.
+And that precedent was really rested on two things.
+It's obviously rested on the value of the discharge and production for Duchenne muscular dystrophy, but it also rests, as well, on the safety of the morpholino oligonucleotides, the PMOs, and that safety profile itself is very laudable.
+It's second, really, to almost none.
+When one attaches a delivery moiety to a PMO, then you will change that safety profile, potentially, in that risk-benefit analysis, and I think the agency wasn't comfortable with the concept of accelerated approval in light of this change.
+And then, of course, we independently did a risk-benefit analysis and concluded that the program shouldn't continue.
+So that's where we are, and I think this is in the first and foremost, first and foremost, it is in the benefit of the patients that we serve.
+And then secondly, of course, it benefits our other stakeholders as well.

 speaker

 Thank you.
 And one moment for our next question.
-And our next question is going to come from the line of Andrew Tsai with Jeffries.
+And our next question is going to come from the line of Andrew Tsai with Jefferies.
 Your line is open.
 Please go ahead.

 speaker